Roblox/creator-docs/content/en-us/projects/assets/api.md

   </tbody>
 </table>

-For more detailed documentation regarding the toolbox-service, please refer to the updated documentation at creator store API.
+For more details regarding `toolbox-service`, please refer to the updated documentation below.

 This is a sample response from the endpoint: